 Ongoing effort is directed at altering business systems to ensure the design and planning work is supported through the GIS system as well as updating of existing information to reflect the current network status and configuration.
-This is proving more efficient than maintaining the many variations of hard copy systems that existed previously.
+This should prove more efficient than maintaining the many variations of hard copy systems that exists once an "off the shelf" GIS replaces the current in-house developed system.